-This independent study is a publication prepared by the consultant Damian Indij and commissioned by the MDG Achievement Fund.
+This report is an independent publication commissioned by the MDG Achievement Fund.
 The analysis and policy recommendations of the report do not necessarily reflect the views of the MDG Achievement Fund or the United Nations Development Programme.

 Table of contents